libopenstorage/cloudops/docs/capacity_management.md

 Following are the assumptions made while determining the cloud storage distribution

 - *Homogenous Storage Nodes*: Storage nodes in the cluster have the same instance type.
-- *Equal Distribution Across Zones*: Storage nodes in the cluster are equally distributed across zones